Hargreaves Lansdown vs Fidelity: Who should you invest with?

 Summary - Hargreaves Lansdown vs Fidelity

 Both Hargreaves Lansdown and Fidelity represent good options if you are looking for well-established companies with a wide range of products.
-The decision largely comes down to whether you are looking for the best value for money, in which case Fidelity is a strong contender, or if you want access to the research capabilities and extra support offered by Hargreaves Lansdown.
+The decision largely comes down to whether you are looking for the best value for money, in which case Fidelity is a strong contender, or if you want access to some additional products and the research capabilities and extra support offered by Hargreaves Lansdown.